hashkat/hashkat/docs/installation.md

 13. Exit this file by pressing **ctrl-x**.
 If you are asked whether or not changes should be saved, type in **y** to say 'yes'.

-14. Once you have exited .bashrc, reload this file by typing in the command:
+14. Once you have exited .profile, reload this file by typing in the command:

-    `source ~/.bashrc`
+    `source ~/.profile`

 15. You can now run hashkat in this hashkat directory, as well as any other directory as long as it has **INFILE.yaml** within in it.